open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

 + Callback - A Javascript function supplied to a library so that the library will call it when a particular event occurs.
 + Media Stream - An object encapsulating a video track and/or one or more audio tracks.
 + Peer Connection - A connection between two different browsers that enables peer to peer communication.
-+ Server - The Node.js server plus some Javascript code we supply provides the server side of the easyRTC framework.
++ Server - The Node.js server plus some Javascript code we supply provides the server side of the EasyRTC framework.

-Installing easyRTC and Getting Help
+Installing EasyRTC and Getting Help
 --------------

-The easyRTC framework can be easily installed on most platforms in 10 minutes.
+The EasyRTC framework can be easily installed on most platforms in 10 minutes.
 We have install  instructions for Windows, Mac and Linux available.
-The files that make up easyRTC at [the github repository for easyRTC](https://github.com/priologic/easyrtc) .
+The files that make up EasyRTC at [the github repository for EasyRTC](https://github.com/priologic/easyrtc) .
 Start with the README.md file.

 If you find yourself running into problems installing check out the various sources for connecting with us and the community also listed in the README.md file.